 The second big question is whether the product was designed with lawyers in mind.
 This question encompasses two main concerns.
 First, the software engineers who code legal technology usually are not lawyers themselves and have no experience working at a law firm or in a legal department.
 Though lawyers and engineers are both professional problem solvers, they are trained in very different, sometimes conflicting, methodologies.
 This means that when attorneys’ needs are described to engineers too generally, they can arrive at solutions that are not intuitive for attorneys to use.
 Instead, engineers work best when they understand the problems they are solving as specifically as possible, and, while it may seem a waste of time to explain the minutiae of legal practice to software engineers, this ultimately is what they need to know to produce their best work.

 Second, law firms and legal departments have too often bought “hand-me-down” software designed for other types of businesses only to find that it is not well adapted for legal practice.
 A current example of this is project management software: Most of these types of systems are designed with middle managers in mind, helping them keep a team of workers on task who otherwise would need close supervision.
 While software like this offers some value to attorneys, and for those that it could there are many training courses available to help master it (such as www.acuitytraining.co.uk/white-paper/microsoft-project-for-beginners/), the specific problem it is designed to solve is not a significant one in most legal workplaces because attorneys are trained to work autonomously and do not need to be micromanaged.
 To the extent that law firms and legal departments could improve their productivity by investing in general-use business-to-business software, they have largely already done so.
+They can help themselves with this by researching 2020s best business software to keep them ahead of the game.
 Demonstrating value to senior attorneys requires showing them not only how similar technology improved productivity for other types of businesses but also explaining how the product was adapted with legal workplaces in mind.

 How will the technology increase profitability?